 It was my world, always mine, but I knew there were other wanderers amidst its portals.
 For years Chloentyl searched for Innaetyl, calling, until my voice grew feeble, and I shivered in the breath of winter that seeped into my land.
 Then finally, I took flight from the deep, sobbing and soaked in the cold rain, rain that began to melt the frozen eternity.
 Stood up to stare into crimson eyes and a river of silver hair.

+There is a unicorn.
+Oh hello, white beauty with the azure hair.
 This crystallized stormbringer leads me into the forestry.
 I sigh.
 A fruitless search, time and time again.
 I don’t even know who Innaetyl is, what Innaetyl is.
 More unicorns.
 Those words comfort my heart, but I still think I should return to reality and yet … Dremael.
 I haven’t been here in too long.
 Would it be a crime to remain just a little longer?

 My words are strange and familiar at once to me.
 “I am the forest child, grown.”

+Perspectives blur, I keep flickering between the two.
+“Kirayorona,” both of them say at once, together.
+Or are they one and the same?
 Perspectives merge as I accept Shallyn’s hand, and I cross that boundary into the circle of evergreen trees.

 The Sun was setting when I remember this world again.